TFHS Student Handbook

 The parents/guardians will be notified for all cases involving the violation of the controlled substance policy.
 Parents/guardians may request a free drug test and the results will be kept confidential, unless the student is participating in an in-season sport in which case the student/athlete will be subject to the athletic policy rules.

 As a penalty for the first offense, a student will receive 3-10 days OSS.
-A student who is caught vaping, found in the possession of vapor products or in the company of other students who are vaping may choose to complete a 6 hour vape awareness and prevention course in lieu of OSS.
-The student must complete the course within one week of the incident, otherwise the out-of-school suspension will be served.
-The student is responsible for the expense of the course.
+A student who is caught vaping, found in the possession of vapor products or in the company of other students who are vaping may choose to complete 3 days of ISS in lieu of OSS.
+The student must also be reported to law enforcement.
 Subsequent offenses will result in OSS as stated below.

 For subsequent offenses a student will receive: 5-10 days OSS and recommendation for long term OSS or expulsion; or 10 days OSS and completion of at least three (3) sessions with a counselor specializing in drugs, tobacco, and alcohol rehabilitation.
 The student is responsible for the expense of the counseling sessions and has to follow recommendations.
 If the student does not complete the sessions or follow the counselor’s recommendations within 30 days, long term OSS will be reinstated or expulsion may be recommended.